Net worth: how to calculate it for a small business

 Factors affecting net worth

+Understanding what drives changes in your net worth helps you make better decisions.
 A business's net worth fluctuates based on changes in:

-- Operating expenses: cutting costs increases profitability
+- Operating expenses: Cutting costs increases profitability and strengthens your position

 How to improve your business net worth